 "Musical Gesture in the Songs of Nick Drake" in The Cambridge Companion to the Singer-Songwriter, eds.
 Justin A. Williams and Katherine A. Williams (Cambridge University Press, anticipated in 2016).

 List of Publications and Paper Presentations

-Course web page for Theory III and Aural Skills III
+Course web page for Techniques of Music Since 1900 and Aural Skills IV

-Course web page for Analysis of Jazz and Popular Music
+Course web page for Doctoral Seminar in Music Theory

 Online listening and other research resources: UH Library music research media UH Library home